gioapru/gioapru.github.io/_publications/sac24.md

 title: 'Understanding the Process of Data Labeling in Cybersecurity'
 collection: publications
 permalink: /publications/sac24
-excerpt: 'Nobody ever question "how labelling is done by cybersecurity practitioners".
+excerpt: 'Nobody ever questioned "how labelling is done by cybersecurity practitioners".
 We try to uncover this mystery.'
 code: '[SAC24]'
 date: 2023-11-25
 venue: 'ACM Symposium on Applied Computing'